padrinobook/padrinobook/02-job-board-application.md

       %body
         = yield

-The *stylesheet_link_tag* looks after the *bootstrap.min.css* in you app *public/stylesheets* directory and will create a link to this style sheet.
+The *stylesheet_link_tag* points to the *bootstrap.min.css* in you app *public/stylesheets* directory and will create a link to this stylesheet.

 ### Navigation